amlesh-kumar01/amlesh-kumar01/README.md

 ## 🚀 About Me

-I'm a passionate **Full Stack Developer** and **Software Engineer** with expertise in modern web technologies.
+I'm a passionate **Full Stack Developer** with expertise in modern web technologies.
 I love creating innovative solutions and building applications that make a difference.
 My journey in software development spans across frontend, backend, and everything in between.

 - 🔭 I'm currently working on **Naagrik Platform** - A comprehensive citizen services application
 - 🌱 I'm currently learning **Advanced React Patterns**, **Microservices Architecture**, and **Cloud Technologies**
 - 👯 I'm looking to collaborate on **Open Source Projects** and **Innovative Web Applications**
 - 💡 I'm passionate about **Problem Solving**, **Clean Code**, and **User Experience**
-- ⚡ Fun fact: I love building games and interactive applications in my free time!
+- ⚡ Fun fact: I love building real world project and interactive applications in my free time!

 ---